 Parent involvement is the cornerstone of every child’s success.
 But without the right knowledge and tools, parents might not realize all the opportunities they can help provide to their child to set them up for a successful future.
 Brighton Center provides two educational sessions at Any Baby Can that teach parents about the importance of their child’s environment, how to engage in appropriate discipline, effective communication strategies, and how to work with the educational system to ensure your child’s educational needs are being met.

-Parent training classes are offered in Bexar, Comal and Kendall County locations.
+Parent training classes are offered in Bexar and Comal County locations.

-- Comal County location – interactive web-based classes at The New Braunfels Food Bank
+- Comal County location – in-person and interactive web-based classes at The New Braunfels Food Bank

 Take advantage of this free service!
 Please contact us to request more information and to sign-up.